-When Content Gateway is deployed on a stand-alone Linux server (not a V- or X-Series appliance), it is strongly recommended that an IPTables firewall be configured to provide maximum security and efficiency with Content Gateway.
+When Content Gateway is deployed on a stand-alone Linux server (not an appliance), it is strongly recommended that an IPTables firewall be configured to provide maximum security and efficiency with Content Gateway.

 Warning

 Only qualified system administrators should modify the IPTables firewall.